-HC #2: Units of Housing Preserved Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Unit of Measurement HC #2: Units of Hot Baseline Benchmark Outcome Benchmark Achieved?
 Number of housing units preserved for households at or below 80% AMI that would otherwise not be available (increase).
-Housing units preserved prior to implementation: 0 Expected housing units preserved after implementation of the activity: 13 Represents households served in FY 2024 and not the total served during the lifetime of this activity.
-HC #4: Displacement Prevention Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Represents households served in FY Housing units preserved prior to implementation: 0 Expected housing units preserved after implementation of the activity: 13 I served during the life etime of this acti ivity.
+HC #4: Displaceme ent Prevention Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?

-Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of households at or below 80% AMI that would lose assistance or need to move (decrease).
-Households losing assistance/moving prior to implementation of the activity: 21 Expected households losing assistance/moving after implementation of the activity: 0
+Households losing assistance/moving prior to Expected households losing assistance/moving after implementation of the activity: 0 implementation of the activity: 21